bachansmit/Rock-Papers-Scissors-with-Python/README.md

-Thanks to @chepner on StackOverflow for help.
+Thanks to @chepner on StackOverflow for help